 James Franklin believes that skating has always been a cultural element in their lives.
 “Most of the mainstream white crowd abandoned roller rinks by the late 70s and 80s,” he says.
 “But for us black folk, it has continued as a favorite recreational activity till today.”

 Tracy Foster, a 61-year-old retired medical worker, remembers how roller rinks became fewer and fewer as she grew up.
 She started at her first rink on Melrose Avenue when she was barely 13.
 Then, a gradual decline in rinks and shutdowns followed her teenage and adult years.
 Andy’s Roller Palace closed down first.
 Then, Mulholland Roller Rink closed down, followed shortly by Sonic Skates Center and Velocity Rink.
-Today, she continues relaxing at World of Wheels, hoping it doesn’t down its shutters in her lifetime.
+Today, she continues relaxing at World of Wheels, hoping it doesn’t shut its shutters in her lifetime.

 “Skating is an incredibly liberating experience, and there’s no comparison to any other activity,” Tracy says.
 “You go to the theatre on a date or join a book club with like-minded people.
 With skating, there’s no dependence on the presence of friends or companions.
 You can break free in solitude and enjoy the movement in peace.
 Of course, doing it with friends is even better.
 It’s simply a win-win all the way!”